Learning-Based Video Coding with Joint Deep Compression and Enhancement: Experiments

 \subsection{Experimental results}

-Figure \ref{fig:curves} show the comparison between our DGVC and the state-of-the-arts.
+Figure \ref{fig:curves} shows the comparison between our JCEVC and the state-of-the-arts.
 To evaluate our method to the maximum extent, we test 6 video groups from 4 datasets and collect all available results of compared codecs.
 The performances of codecs are shown by two types of curves: PSNR vs. bpp and MS-SSIM vs. bpp.
-A curve above others is considered with a superior RD performance. \textbf{First}, all deep codecs have achieved competitive or superior performances compared with H.265 (x265 LDP very fast), which demonstrates the effectiveness of learning-based video coding. \textbf{Second}, the RD performance of deep video coding has been greatly improved since 2019, which demonstrates the potential of learning-based video coding.
+A curve above others is considered with a superior RD performance.
+Three conclusions can be drawn from the figure. \textbf{First}, all deep codecs achieve competitive or superior performances compared with H.265 (x265 LDP very fast), which demonstrates the effectiveness of learning-based video coding. \textbf{Second}, the deep video coding has been greatly improved since 2019, which demonstrates the potential of learning-based video coding.
 The recent deep codecs, such as FVC and Liu's, have significantly surpassed the H.265.
-We can envision a deep video codec with comparable performance to H.266/VVC in the foreseeable future. \textbf{Third}, our DGVC has achieved significantly superior performances than the state-of-the-arts in most datasets.
-For example, in Class D by PSNR, UVG by MS-SSIM and VTL by PSNR, the DGVC achieve remarkably higher performance even compared with the 2nd best curves.
-In Class C by PSNR and MS-SSIM, the DGVC achieve comparable performances to FVC.
-While in other figures, the DGVC also surpasses all compared methods.
-These facts undoubtedly demonstrates the superiority of our DGVC model.
+We can envision a deep video codec with comparable performance to H.266/VVC in the foreseeable future. \textbf{Third}, our JCEVC achieves significantly superior performances than the state-of-the-arts in most datasets.
+For example, in Class D by PSNR, UVG by MS-SSIM and VTL by PSNR, the JCEVC achieves remarkably higher performance even compared with the 2nd best curves.
+In Class C by PSNR and MS-SSIM, the JCEVC achieves comparable performances to FVC.
+While in other figures, the JCEVC also surpasses all compared methods.
+These facts undoubtedly demonstrate the superiority of our JCEVC model.

-To quantitatively compare the video codecs, we also present the BDBR results (with PSNR and MS-SSIM) of all available curves in Table \ref{tab:bdbr}.
-H.265 is set as the benchmark to calculate all values.
-The results in table are consistent with those in Figure \ref{fig:curves} that our DGVC always ranks the best or 2nd best in all datasets.
-An interesting result occurs when comparing FVC with DGVC in MCL-JCV by MS-SSIM.
-The RD curves indicates DGVC is superior while the BDBR slightly prefers the FVC.
-This conflict is due to the different definition domains to interpolate and calculate BDBR \cite{BDBR}.
-On average, the DGVC achieves a BDBR of -39.39\% or -54.92\% by PSNR or MS-SSIM, which also supports the superior efficiency of the DGVC.
+To quantitatively compare the video codecs, we also present the BDBR results (with PSNR and MS-SSIM) of all available curves in Table \ref{tab:bdbr}, where H.265 is also set as the benchmark.
+These results are consistent with those in Figure \ref{fig:curves} that our JCEVC always ranks the best or 2nd best in all datasets.
+An interesting result occurs when comparing FVC with JCEVC in MCL-JCV by MS-SSIM.
+The RD curves indicates JCEVC is superior while the BDBR slightly prefers the FVC.
+This conflict is due to the different definition domains to interpolate and calculate BDBR \cite{BDBR}, which is unusual and does not affect the conclusion.
+On average, the JCEVC achieves a BDBR of -39.39\% or -54.92\% by PSNR or MS-SSIM.
+This fact also supports the superior efficiency of the JCEVC.